ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 You can buy a certificate and configure Ktor to use it, **or** you can use Let's Encrypt to automatically get a **free certificate** to serve `https://` and `wss://` requests with Ktor.
-In this page you will discover how to do it, by either configuring Ktor to directly serving the SSL certificate for a single domain or by using Docker with nginx to serve different applications in different machines on a single machine easily.
+In this page you will discover how to do it, by either configuring Ktor to directly serve the SSL certificate for a single domain or by using Docker with nginx to serve different applications in different machines on a single machine easily.